TGDivy/TGDivy/README.md

 ## 💬🌞

-> Strategy without tactics is the slowest route to victory.
-Tactics without strategy is the noise before defeat. ~ Sun Tzu
+> Throw your heart over the bar and your body will follow. ~ Norman Vincent Peale

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )